uk-ai/ukai2024/_sessions/keynote-2.md

 venue: The Exchange, University of Birmingham, UK.
 ---

-A keynote talk from Professor Carl Henrik Ek from the Univeristy of Cambridge.
+A keynote talk from Professor Carl Henrik Ek from University of Cambridge on Bayesian Inference.

 Carl Henrik is a Professor of Statistical Learning at the University of Cambridge a visiting Professor at Karolinska Institute in Stockholm and a Docent in Machine